Would Sardar Patel Approve of the ‘Statue of Unity’ Today?

 “Big statues may impress, but ultimately, they don’t matter.
 The big picture is about the prosperity of the people.”

 (Disclaimer: This piece was originally published by the author on his personal blog, and a slightly altered version of this was published on The Quint, with the author's permission, on 31 October 2018.
-This piece is being republished again on 15 December 2020, on Sardar Patel’s death anniversary. )
+It is being republished again on 31 October 2021, on Sardar Patel’s birth anniversary.)